 If you sign up for the subscription keeping in mind the 30-day refund period, you’ll still get all the Surfshark features that are primed for enhancing your web privacy including CleanWeb, MultiHop, and kill switch.
 Together, these mechanisms make sure you remain safe and protected online from all sorts of privacy-threatening issues on the web.

-Surfshark is also highly effective for unblocking US Netflix, Hulu, BBC iPlayer and other popular streaming platforms.
+Surfshark is also highly effective for unblocking US Netflix, Hulu, BBC iPlayer and other popular streaming platforms with its very easy to use app.

-The dedicated app for Mac allows you to choose a server from a list of 1,000+ servers in 60 countries, and gain access to any geo-restricted website of your choice.
+The dedicated app for Mac allows you to choose a server from a list of 1700+ servers in 63 countries, and gain access to any Geo-restricted website of your choice.
 What’s more, this VPN is rated as the fastest in our paid VPN guide.

 There are many servers within Surfshark’s network which support torrenting.
 So, if you frequently download torrents on you Mac, Surfshark has you covered.
-All you need to do is choose a VPN server with p2p functionality supported.
+All you need to do is choose a VPN server with P2P support.
+It also offers the industry standard AES 256-bit Data Encryption.

 In case you do decide to stick with Surfshark subscription beyond the initial 30-day refund window, it would only cost $1.99/month of you go for the 2-year plan.